 The 9 V battery must be installed and tested before the Instrument is ready for use.
+The 9XP relies on the 9 V battery for proper operation.
 Perform the overload test described in Paragraph 1.4 to ensure proper overload circuit operation prior to using the Instrument.